GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    Replace `<execution-id>` with the actual execution ID.

-## Publish service to the internet
+## Publish service to the internet and enable authentication

+The following section will show how to expose Flyte to the internet and enable authentication using Google OAuth.
+The overall process involves the following steps:

+1. Create a static IP address for the Ingress and configure DNS.
+2. Create a managed certificate.
+3. Register OAuth 2.0 client.
+4. Update the Helm values to enable Ingress and authentication.

-First, create a global static IP address for the Ingress:
+### 1. Create a static IP address for the Ingress and configure DNS

+Run the following command to create a global static IP address:

 ```bash
 gcloud compute addresses create flyte --global --ip-version=IPV4
 ```

-Get details about the created IP address and note the IP address:
+Get details about the created IP address and note the IP address value:

 ```bash
 gcloud compute addresses describe flyte --global